DanielTakeshi/Paper_Notes/reinforcement_learning/Trust_Region_Policy_Optimization.md

 > of these [Mujoco] tasks, using a generic policy search method and
 > non-engineered, general-purpose policy representations.

+It's a bit unclear how exactly they make the plot, though.
+They say:

+> Learning curves showing the total reward averaged across five runs of each
+> algorithm are shown in Figure 4.

+But what is "total reward" here?
+The current reward of the current episode or averaged across a window or held-out?

 ## Conclusions, Thoughts, Takeaways, Going Forward